The Database Doctor

 Oracle SCN

 Oracle uses a System Change Number (SCN) to track changes in the database.
-Unlike most other database, Oracle has chosen (wisely I claim) to unify the "transaction id clock" and the "log clock".
+Unlike most other database, Oracle has chosen (wisely I claim) to unify the "transaction clock" and the "log clock".

 When a transaction starts in Oracle, it reads the current SCN.
 On the surface, the SCN is similar to the LSN in other databases: it is a monotonically increasing value that represents a specific point in the write timeline of the database.
 The SCN you read when the transaction starts is called the START_SCN.